kishanankara/beautifulSoup-backend/README.md

 npm install
 ```

-Then start the backend server
+At this point make sure your local Mongo server is running.
+Then start the backend server.

 ```
 npm start